Table of contents

 - Move on, you don’t need or want to beat a dead horse, give it an honorable burial and let it go.

 Don’t rebound poorly thinking you can avoid the hurt and disappointment, and grief.
 Treat endings with respect.
 Acknowledge and find closure.

 Conduct an autopsy and discern what killed the relationship.

 In Necessary Endings, Cloud suggests we eliminate what was bad.
 Heed the learning.
-The negative help us grow also, learn from them.
+The negative help us grow, and learn from them.
 What was not useful?
 It is all a part of figuring out how to end it well.
+How to find closure.